LeiSunUofT/How-to-Run-a-GWAS/README.md

 - The detailed hands-on manual and the most updated version is [Open Access](https://github.com/sugolov/GWAS-Workshop) by by [Anton Sugolov](https://ca.linkedin.com/in/anton-sugolov?trk=public_profile_browsemap)  and [Eric Emmenegger](https://ca.linkedin.com/in/eric-e-62a57b155?trk=people-guest_people_search-card)
 - The lecture notes (1 set) in genetics by [Dr. Andrew Paterson](https://www.sickkids.ca/en/staff/p/andrew-paterson/)
 - The lecture notes (6 subsets) in statistics by [Dr. Lei Sun](https://utstat.toronto.edu/sun/).
-  Both .pdf and the source .Rmd files are available for reproducible research and education. **Please let me know if you identify any coding errors**.